-How to Turn Off ‘You Might Be Interested In’ Section on Twitter
+How to Turn Off the ‘You Might Be Interested In’ Section on Twitter

 The “You might be interested in” section annoys most Twitter users.
 After all, you don’t follow certain people and profiles for a reason, and they shouldn’t fill up your Twitter feed.
 Unfortunately, though, there isn’t a master switch to remove the “You might be interested in.”

-Instead, you need to dig deep into Privacy Settings for a workaround.
-This article also lists some keywords you can block to remove even more unwanted content form your feed.
+Instead, you need to dig deep into the Privacy Settings for a workaround.
+This article also lists some keywords you can block to remove even more unwanted content from your feed.

 The Muted Words Trick

 Launch Twitter, hit your profile icon, and select Settings and Privacy.
 Then, choose Privacy and Safety in the following window and swipe down to Muted words under Safety.

 If you decide to do it via desktop, select the three horizontal dots under your profile picture to access more settings.
 Next, choose Muted words in the Mute and block menu, hit the plus icon, and add the words you want to block.

 You can add one word, username, or phrase at a time.
 And the keywords that might help you get rid of the “You might be interested in” are the following:

 Important Note: As discussed, muting these keywords doesn’t guarantee you’ll get rid of “You might be interested in” for good.
 If this happens, try muting the users that you see in suggestions most often.